 This model has three bandwidths, and with the mesh technology, your device will always automatically connect to the one that will provide you with the best signal as you move around the covered range.

 Finally, the top finishing single band model for this metric was the TP-Link N300.
-This device showed 21 Mbps on a laptop and 6Mbps on a smartphone during the speed analysis.
+During the speed analysis, this device showed 21 Mbps on a laptop and 6Mbps on a smartphone.
 For range, we established a connection at a distance of 22 feet from the extender.

 Purchasing a product such as a WiFi extender can often be a confusing and challenging process.
-It's important to make sure you get a product that is strong and user-friendly enough to suit your needs, but you also don't want to spend too much on a device that is more powerful than what you require.
+It's important to find a user-friendly product that is strong enough to suit your needs, but you also don't want to overspend on a device that is more powerful than necessary.
 Here at GearLab, our goal is to provide you with the best information possible so that you can purchase the products that are perfect for you.

 — Ross Patton